 Beard comb: before you shave or trim, you should always comb out your beard first to remove any tangles and knots.

 This also helps you get a better feel for its length and where the growth line is.
-You can use either a brush or comb, but combs are the most convenient and compact, and can get the knots out more efficiently.
+You can use a beard brush or comb, but combs are the most convenient and compact, and can get the knots out more efficiently.

 There are obviously a wide variety of trimmers to choose from with just as wide of price ranges.
 If you don’t already have a trimmer you’re pleased with, you’ll want to keep a few things in mind to help you find the right one.